CDOT-CV/RSU_Management/README.md

 ## How to Run

 The integration of RSUs into this script is yet to come.
-At present, the script (main.py) uses the RSU sample file 'RSU-ND-clean.json' (found in the def main() function of the main.py script).
+At present, the script (main.py) uses the RSU sample file 'RSU-ND-clean.json' (found in the data_manager/sample_files and referenced in the def main() function of the main.py script).
 This sample file accompanies the main.py script in data_manager/source_code.
 When running locally, ensure that main.py and the sample script are located in the same folder.

 To run this code: